johnsonfash/Swiip/README.md

 ## Authors

-Fashanu Tosin : Front and Back end dev. github.com/johnerry.
+Fashanu Tosin : both front and back-end dev. github.com/johnerry.

 ## Contributing
 If this project sounds interesting to you and you'd like to contribute, thank you!